Surface Hill Uniting Church: First Wesleyan Church

+Second Wesleyan Church

 An early committee resolved to build a new church on the same site and local architect Charles G. Smith was commissioned to prepare drawings for a timber church.
 The tender was let to John Nesbit and it appears that there was some sort of disagreement between this builder and the architect and the architect's name was removed from the drawings.
 Despite this, on Sunday, 4 July, the new church was opened.
 The building faced on to Reef Street.
 By October a small three-roomed parsonage was built on the site.

 The Wesleyans were consolidating their presence in the town, however, uncertainty persisted about the land tenure as the church had been built on land that was held without a proper title.
 Although the land had been purchased by members of the church committee at a land sale in 1869 and set aside as a church reserve in the first town survey in 1874, it was not officially secured until 1876.
 It appears that these difficulties were due to the land being under Miner's Right.
 Indeed, mining was still taking place all over Surface Hill at this time, a whim is visible in a photo of the opening ceremony of the brick church in 1890 and at several points in time the church had to pay for shafts to be filled in for safety reasons.

 In 1870, a full-time minister was appointed and two rooms and a verandah were added to the parsonage.
 By 1879, the parsonage was in a dilapidated condition and fund-raising began for the construction of a new one, which was completed in 1880.
 In 1889, Mathew Mellor, a prominent member of the congregation and church trustee moved that a new brick church to accommodate 250 people, be erected.
 Minutes of church meetings indicate that the construction of a more solid church had been in the minds of many members of the congregation for a number of years and suggests "that Gympie was a stable prosperous town, with a stable, committed population, who had enough faith and vision to build for the future."
 Both the Catholic and Anglican churches also built masonry churches in the town around this time.